eraffoul/Chronic-Ink-Tattoos/README.md

 }
 </script>

-#A:# If the user is no logged in the store, it sets the current page to be the home root of the store.
+A: If the user is no logged in the store, it sets the current page to be the home root of the store.
 My best guess is that this is used to perform a url redirect after.

-#3.# When working with Shopify data - externally - are you better to use a SQL or NoSQL style database and why?
+3. When working with Shopify data - externally - are you better to use a SQL or NoSQL style database and why?

-#A:# Shopify data, as almost every e-commerce solution, is a well structured set of information, with persistent relations across the entire application, that makes it more useful to handle with a SQL database.
+A: Shopify data, as almost every e-commerce solution, is a well structured set of information, with persistent relations across the entire application, that makes it more useful to handle with a SQL database.
 IFF the amount of information being handled excedes the order of petabytes, i would not consider the use of a NoSQL environment.